GreenAI-Uppa/AIPowerMeter/docsrc/background/background.rst

 -----------------------------------------------------

 The Running Average Power Limit (RAPL) reports the accumulated energy consumption of the cpu, the ram mechanism, and a few other devices (but NOT the cpu).
-It is present since and from Haswell is supported by integrated voltage regulators in addition to power models ( [Hackenberg2015]_ ).
+It is present since and from Haswell is supported by integrated voltage regulators in addition to power models ( [Hackenberg2015]_ ), and there has been considerable study to validate its use for software monitoring ( [Khan2018]_ ).

 It is divided into different physically meaningfull domains: